Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 <br />
 <h3>Instructors(instructors.html)</h3>
 <br />
-<li>I originally had this on the landing page and it just looked too clutered.
+<li>I originally had this on the landing page, and it just looked too clutered.
 After some consideration and playing around I realised the site's structure and asthetics would suite better if the instructors had their own page.
 It consists of three instructors with their backgrounds in yoga as well the classes the teach and at what times.
-For the layout of this I had the instructors picture with their bio beside them and the class times underneath thier picture. </li>
+For the layout of this I had the instructor’s picture with their bio beside them and the class times underneath thier picture. </li>
+<li>The user will be able to see the various instructors and their styles and available times when they teach their classes.
+This will be very useful to the user when consider a style of yoga, a certain class, or just for interest in their future need if they wish to progress into training to become a yoga instructor themselves.</li>
 <br />
 <img src="/assets/Read_Me_Images/instructor.png">
 <br />
 <h3>Sign Up(signup.html)</h3>
 <br />
 <li>This page will consist of a form the user can fill in to take part in the classes or if they wish to just contact the studio if they have any quiries.
-It will have a drop down menu with different queries that the user can ask in relation to the topic they wish to discuss. also, next to this will be a google-map of where the studio is located so the user can find the studio easily.</li>
+It will have a drop-down menu with different queries that the user can ask in relation to the topic they wish to discuss.
+This will aid the user to reach out to the studio to beign their yoga journey. </li>
+<li>Also, next to this will be a google-map of where the studio is located so the user can find the studio easily.
+Although it states that because of Covid-19 that it is currently closed.</li>
 </ul>
 <br />
 <img src="/assets/Read_Me_Images/contact.png">